uqasha524/WBC-Classification-Using-CNN-vs-MobileNetV2/README.md

 ## 📌 Project Overview

 This project aims to classify human white blood cell (WBC) types using two different deep learning approaches:

-- A custom **Convolutional Neural Network (CNN)** model
+A custom-built Convolutional Neural Network (CNN) model

-- A **Transfer Learning** model using **MobileNetV2**
+Multiple Transfer Learning models based on DenseNet, MobileNetV2, VGG16, and Vision Transformer (ViT_B16)

-Our goal was to compare the performance, generalization ability, and efficiency of both approaches on a real-world microscopic blood smear image dataset.
+The objective is to compare the performance, generalization capability, and efficiency of traditional CNNs with advanced pre-trained architectures on a real-world microscopic blood smear image dataset.

 ---